 With these aspirations, HKEC will aim to become the preferred Asian partner for other major equities and derivatives exchanges seeking to build global alliances and should increasingly attract top management talent from the region.
 Success in these changes will reinforce HKEC's attractiveness to the regional headquarters of fund management firms, investment banks, stockbrokers (including mainland China securities firms) and information providers.
-HKEC will have to act rapidly against these aspirations to set itself among the leaders on the global playing field, starting from a position where, according to the Explanatory Statement, the Stock Exchange was ranked tenth globally in terms of the market capitalisation as at 30th June, 1999.
+HKEC will have to act rapidly against these aspirations to set itself among the leaders on the global playing field, starting from a position where, according to the Explanatory Statement in the circular relating to the Stock Exchange Proposal, the Stock Exchange was ranked tenth globally in terms of the market capitalisation as at 30th June, 1999.
 Also, the Futures Exchange is ranked below the top 20 in derivatives in terms of the number of contracts traded.